-The long-range planning forms the basis for the short-term goals and objectives.
+The long-range planning forms the basis for short-term goals and objectives.
 Quantifiable annual goals and objectives are set for each month and fiscal quarters that closely reflect the three-year plan.
 Responsibility and accountability of the managers in charge are monitored to confirm that the stated goals are being consistently achieved in the short- term.
 This is the only way to assure that long-range plans are achieved.
 Don’t wait for the annual financial results.
-Also verify the non-financial objectives such as customer satisfaction, employee team spirit, manager effectiveness and other soft issues that are very much part of the success parameters.
+Also verify the non-financial objectives such as customer satisfaction, employee team spirit, manager effectiveness, and other soft issues that are very much part of the success parameters.

 Annual income and cash flow budgets, broken down into monthly and weekly segments, are an integral part of the short-range plan.
 This must be tied to a variance report that clearly signals the inconsistencies between the goals and their actual achievement.
 This allows for speedy corrective action where necessary.

 There are times that a business owner or manager may offer the excuse that there is not enough time or resources to formally set goals and objectives.
 Time is indeed scarce when operating a business, but goal-setting is completely indispensable in managing it successfully.
 By setting specific goals and relating them to performance at every level of the organization, you build in responsibility and accountability for desired results.
 Celebrity CEOS know this and practice it religiously.